-- A. "College" means any college in the South Carolina Technical College System. - B. "President" means the chief executive officer of the college. - C. "Administrative Officer" means anyone designated at the college as being on the administrative staff, such as the President, Chief Academic Officer, Chief Student Services Officer, etc. - D. "Chief Student Services Officer" means the Administrative Officer at the College who has overall management responsibility for student services or his/her designee. - E. "Chief Instructional Officer" means the Administrative Officer at the College who has overall management responsibility for academic programs and services or his/her designee. - F. "Student" means a person taking any course(s) offered by the college. - G. "Instructor" means any person employed by the college to conduct classes. - H. "Staff" means any person employed by the college for reasons other than conducting classes. - I. "Campus" means any place where the college conducts or sponsors educational, public service, or research activities.
+- A. "COLLEGE" means any college in the South Carolina Technical College System. - B. "PRESIDENT" means the chief executive officer of the college. - C. "ADMINISTRATIVE OFFICER" means anyone designated at the college as being on the administrative staff, such as the President, Chief Academic Officer, Chief Student Affairs Officer, etc. - D. "CHIEF STUDENT AFFAIRS OFFICER" means the Administrative Officer at the College who has overall management responsibility for Student Affairs or his/her designee. - E. "CHIEF ACADEMIC AFFAIRS OFFICER" means the Administrative Officer at the College who has overall management responsibility for academic programs and services or his/her designee. - F. "STUDENT" means a person taking any course(s) offered by the college. - G. "INSTRUCTOR" means any person employed by the college to conduct classes. - H. "STAFF" means any person employed by the college for reasons other than conducting classes. - I. "CAMPUS" means any place where the college conducts or sponsors educational, public service, or research activities.

-III.
+IX.
 PROCEDURES

-A. First Step
+A. FRIST STEP